opencanarias/taple-docsite/docs/reference/governance-structure.md

-# Governance configuration
+# Governance structure

 In this page we will describe the governance structure and configuration.
 If you want to know more about what governance visit the [Governance](../discover/governance.md) page.

 ## Governance scheme

 The governance in TAPLE is [modeled as a subject](../discover/governance.md#governance-as-a-subject).
 Governance is a special type of subject where the schema is not specified in the creation request.
 Instead, an internal TAPLE schema describing governance is implicitly applied.
-The governance schema has 3 sections: members, schemas and policies.
+The governance schema has 4 sections: members, schemas, roles and policies.

 :::info Governance Schema